 The target selection task consisted of 12 circular targets arranged in a 4x3 cellular grid across the virtual plane (Fig. 4).
-Participants started with selecting the start button located in the center of the plane having the target size small.
+Similar to Lubos et al. [21], participants started with selecting the start button before each target which was located in the center of the plane having the target size small.
 This started the timer and randomly spawned a target in the center of one of the 12 cells.
+This allowed us not having to use a perfect circular arrangement of targets but cover the full surface of the touchpad (also the corners) and still have a fair measurement of time.
 Each cell was repeated 3 times with both target sizes resulting in at least six targets per cell and at least 72 targets per combination.
-If a participant failed to successfully select a target the target was repeated at a later point in time (similar to [4] this repetition was not applied for LandOn since a high error rate made it impracticable).
+If a participant failed to successfully select a target the target was repeated at a later point in time (similar to [2] this repetition was not applied for LandOn since a high error rate made it impracticable).
 For each participant, the study took on average 1.5 hours.